-He had a contentious relationship with the Soviet government, but it never hindered his piano playing, nor compositions.
+He had a contentious relationship with the Soviet government, never being as passionate about Marxism as they would have preferred and often protesting the Stalin regime.
+However, this never hindered his piano playing or his compositions.

 He married Nina Varzar on May 13, 1932, then Margarita Kainova in July 1956, and finally, Irina Supinskaya in December 1962.